On the Limitations and Possibilities of Nash Regret Minimization in Zero-Sum Matrix Games under Noisy Feedback: Algorithm for Logarithmic Nash regret under Full Information Feedback in Matrix Games

-In the first case, a round-trip occurs such that $\delta_{t_k}(i) = \delta_{t_{k+1}}(i)$.
+In the first case, we have $\delta_{t_k}(i) = \delta_{t_{k+1}}(i)$.
 In this case the large positive and negative terms of the sum $\sum_{t=t_k}^{t_{k+1}-1}-a_{i,j_t}\delta_t(i)+a_{i,j_t}(x_i^* - x_i')$ start cancelling out each other and at the end the sum will scale like $\frac{t_{k+1}-t_k}{D_1T_1}$.
 In the second case, the trajectory of $\delta_t(i)$ starts from the left-most point of the interval $[-\frac{1}{D_1\sqrt{T_1}},\frac{1}{D_1\sqrt{T_1}}]$ and travels to the right-most point of this interval.
 The third case is the opposite direction.
-Again, the sum of each interval is not small in magnitude, but by pairing one left-to-right trajectory with one right-to-left trajectory, we can simulate a round trip.
-Similar to the first case, the large negative terms of the sum from one of the trajectory starts cancelling out the large positive terms of the sum from the other trajectory and hence the combined sum of both trajectory will scale like $\frac{t_{k+1}-t_k}{D_1T_1}$.
+Again, the sum in each case is not small in magnitude, but by pairing one left-to-right trajectory with one right-to-left trajectory, we can simulate a round trip.
+Similar to the first case, the large negative terms of the sum from one of the trajectory starts cancelling out the large positive terms of the sum from the other trajectory and hence the combined sum of both trajectory will scale like $\frac{t_{k_1+1}-t_{k_1}+t_{k_2+1}-t_{k_2}}{D_1T_1}$.
 The final case that ends in the middle at time $T_2$ contributes just constant regret.
 We conclude that

-\end{proof} The full proof of Theorem~\ref{sub-nxn-thm} is found in Appendix~\ref{appendix:sub:nxn}.
-The same intuition behind this proof and result also hold for the bandit case.
-Mechanically, the only difference is that instead of specifying how many iterations to run the sub-routine for, namely $T_2$, the sub-routine is still given $T_2$ as input, but told to terminate only after every entry of the matrix has been observed at least $T_2$ times.
-Consequently, in the analysis found in Appendix~\ref{appendix:sub:2x2} of the bandit case we have to bound the regret by considering two cases: either the time to achieve this minimum sampling number is small, or we receive negative regret.
-Either way the total regret is bounded.